SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-27-trump-danger-test.md

 - The blue curve shows what we should think about $\Pr(p)$ pre-Trump.

-  The 1 case in 483 threats gives us a pretty low value, as chown by the blue curve saying most of the evidence indicates a low probability near 0.
+  The 1 case in 483 threats gives us a pretty low value, as shown by the blue curve saying most of the evidence indicates a low probability near 0.
 In fact, the posterior median estimate is $p \sim 0.4\%$, with a 95% credibility interval/confidence limit of 0.1% &ndash; 1.1%.